pwang649/myWiki/docs/Code/Parallel_Computation/HW/HW1.md

 ### Question 3

-Assume each word fetched from the cache take 1 momery cycle.
+Assume each word fetched from the cache takes 1 memory cycle.

 - Fetch 4 words of matrix A in 1 memory cycle $\rightarrow$ 100 ns
 - Fetch 4 words of the vector in from cache 1 memory cycle $\rightarrow$ 4 ns